AnarchoTechNYC/ansible-role-tor/README.md

     ```
     HiddenServiceDir /var/lib/tor/onion-services/my-onion
     HiddenServicePort 22
-    HiddenServiceVersion 2
+    HiddenServiceVersion 3
     ```
     This is equivalent to `HiddenServicePort 22 127.0.0.1:22`.
-1. Authenticated stealth Onion service for a Dark Web site serving two Tor clients with the exposed HTTP server running on an alternate port on `localhost`:
+1. Authenticated stealth v3 Onion service for a Dark Web site serving two Tor clients with the exposed HTTP server running on an alternate port on `localhost`:
+    ```yaml
+    onion_services:
+      - name: dark-website
+        virtports:
+          - port_number: 80
+            target_port: 8080
+        clients:
+          - name: alice
+            pubkey: ALICE_X25519_PUBLIC_KEY_HERE
+          - name: bob
+            pubkey: BOB_X25519_PUBLIC_KEY_HERE
+    ```
+    The above will create an Onion service configuration in the file `/etc/tor/torrc.d/onions-enabled/dark-website` with the following contents:
+    ```
+    HiddenServiceDir /var/lib/tor/onion-services/dark-website
+    HiddenServicePort 80 127.0.0.1:8080
+    HiddenServiceVersion 3
+    ```
+    Meanwhile, `.auth` files will be written for each authorized client in `/var/lib/tor/onion-services/dark-website/authorized_clients/{alice,bob}.auth` containing values such as:
+    ```
+    descriptor:x25519:ALICE_X25519_PUBLIC_KEY_HERE
+    ```
+    With this configuration, `alice` and `bob` will be prompted to enter their corresponding private key when they visit the v3 Onion in Tor Browser.
+If not using Tor Browser, they must [write a `ClientOnionAuthDir` line in their local `torrc` files](https://github.com/AnarchoTechNYC/meta/wiki/Connecting-to-an-authenticated-Onion-service) pointing to a directory containing their corresponding `.auth_private` credential file, but will then be able to access the Onion service (by connecting to the Onion's virtual port 80) to access the service listening on the Onion's real port `8080`.
+1. Same as above, except a v2 Onion instead.
     ```yaml
     onion_services:
       - name: dark-website